Nagasaki45/MPC-reading-notes/week4/notes.md

 ### Criticism

 Too much mathematical mambo-jambo.
-Why does this "preferred beat rate" relate to "preferred tempo"?
-It is the preferred tempo specifically for JGB.
+Everything seems to be correct, but they could arrive to the same results in a simpler manner.

 ## Dahl & Huron 2007